-SMHC, through its subsidiary, SMC TPLEX Holdings Company Inc., owns a 70.11% equity interest in SMC TPLEX Corporation ("SMCTC"; formerly Private Infra Dev Corporation).
-SMCTC is a company which holds the 35-year BTO concession rights to construct, operate and maintain an 89.21 km toll expressway from La Paz, Tarlac, through Pangasinan, to Rosario, La Union.
+SMHC, through its subsidiary, SMC TPLEX Holdings Company Inc., owns a 70.11% equity interest in SMC TPLEX Corporation ("SMC TPLEX").
+SMC TPLEX is a company which holds the 35-year BTO concession rights to construct, operate and maintain an 89.21 km toll expressway from La Paz, Tarlac, through Pangasinan, to Rosario, La Union.
 The stretch from Tarlac to Pozzorubio, Pangasinan has been operational since December 2017.
 The last phase from Pozzorubio to Rosario, La Union was completed and has been operational since July 15, 2020.